DanielGallo/GivEnergy-Scriptable-Widget/ReadMe.md

 power and energy usage throughout the day, along with costs.
 See below for prerequisites and instructions on how to configure the data sources.

+I created this widget as I wanted a quick way to look at current power and energy usage at home and the associated costs.
+By having this widget on the home screen, I don't need to keep opening an app - instead the high-level details are automatically refreshed on an ongoing basis enabling you to quickly glance at them as you use your phone throughout the day.

 ## Prerequisites

 There are several prerequisites: